freenas/freenas-docs/userguide/system.rst

 `Open Authentication (OAuth) <https://openauthentication.org/>`__ is used with some cloud providers.
-These providers have a :guilabel:`LOG IN TO PROVIDER` button that opens a new browser tab to log in to that provider and fill the :guilabel:`Access Token` field with valid credentials.
+These providers have a :guilabel:`LOGIN TO PROVIDER` button that opens a dialog to log in to that provider and fill the :guilabel:`Access Token` field with valid credentials.

 Enter the information and click :guilabel:`VERIFY CREDENTIAL`.